Soccer in American Samoa

-The sport of football in American Samoa is governed by the Football Federation American Samoa (FFAS), the nations football association.
+The sport of soccer in American Samoa is governed by the Football Federation American Samoa (FFAS), the country's soccer association.
 It was founded in 1984, and affiliated to FIFA and to the OFC in 1998.
-It organizes the FFAS Senior League (the national men's domestic football tournament), the FFAS Women's National League (the national women's domestic football tournament), the men's national team and the women's national team.
+It organizes the FFAS Senior League (the national men's domestic association football tournament), the FFAS Women's National League (the national women's domestic association football tournament), the men's national team and the women's national team.

-American Samoa is one of the weakest footballing nations in the world, due to both its small population base and the overwhelming popularity of American football, basketball and baseball in the islands.
+American Samoa is one of the weakest association footballing nations in the world, due to both its small population base and the overwhelming popularity of American football, basketball and baseball in the islands.

 League Football

 The American Samoan leagues are typically considered weak, with the small population and popularity of other sports strongly contributing to that.
 The FFAS Senior League was formed around 1980 though it is hard to know a reliable date.
 It is not confirmed either when the FFAS Women's National League formed, but there were clubs as early as 1987 and the league continues to this day.

 The champions of the FFAS Senior League are eligible to take part in the OFC Champions League, though they have not always taken up the position.
 They compete in the preliminary round of the competition, with Utulei Youth gaining the territory's only victory to date in the 2016 edition.
 Otherwise they are limited to a handful of draws.